 Notify the Animal Health Unit

-One submission form is to be filled out and sent per dead animal unless the sample involves a large group of slaughter animals.
-Use the Multiple Submission form with slaughter groups or attach a list to the CWD submission form of the unique identifications of each cervid (i.e. provincial tag and another tag of the producer's choice).
+All deaths are to be reported on the birth/death report, which must be submitted annually.
+Deaths of calves/fawns under 12 months of age must also be reported if the animals have been included in your herd inventory.
+One submission form per dead animal is to be filled out and sent, unless the sample involves a large group of slaughter animals.
+Use the Multiple Submission form with slaughter groups or attach a list of the unique identifications of each cervid to the chronic wasting disease submission form (i.e. provincial tag and another tag of the producer's choice).

 Hunters wanting to test wild deer, elk, moose and caribou for chronic wasting disease should visit the Ministry of Environment's Chronic Wasting Disease Information for Hunters webpage.